styx-static/styx/readme.md

 ### Documentation

 Styx embeds its complete documentation that can be viewed at any time by running `styx doc`.
-A very unique feature of styx is that it can generate the documentation for a site with the `styx site-doc`.
+A very unique feature of Styx is that it can generate the documentation for a site with the `styx site-doc`.

 ## Install

-Use `nix-env` to install styx, or `nix-shell` to just test without installing it:
+Use `nix-env` to install Styx, or `nix-shell` to just test without installing it:

 ```sh
 $ nix-env -iA styx